 - Arnette was a Civil Rights Movement activist in the 1860s.
 He was a member of the National Convention of Colored Men in Syracuse, New York, a member of the Pennsylvania State Equal Rights League, secretary of the National Convention of Colored Men in Washington, D.C., and the convention chaplain Louisville, Kentucky.

-- Arnett was first black man to serve in an all-white jury in 1872.
-He was later elected to the Ohio General Assembly from a district with 85% white members., this made him the first African American to represent a constituency dominated by white.
+- Arnett was the first black man to serve on an all-white jury in 1872.
+He was later elected to the Ohio General Assembly from a district with 85% white members.
+This made him the first African American to represent a constituency dominated by white.

 - A compelling speaker, Arnett was very influential in Republican politics.